peterneave/vscode/README.md

 ![bg right:40% fit](img/tipsandtricks/create-profile.png)

 VS Code has a Default Profile.
+Customize Settings, Keyboard Shortcuts, User Snippets, User Tasks or  Extensions.

 You can have additional [profiles](https://code.visualstudio.com/docs/editor/profiles).

-Customize Settings, Keyboard Shortcuts, User Snippets, User Tasks or  Extensions

 ---

-- Have a profile for Frontend, Backend, AWS and Azure or even for a project.
+- Have a profile for Frontend, Backend, AWS and Azure or a Project.
 - Customize the profile for a stack ie (Jira, AWS and Python).
 - You could install the tools and extensions as part of that project.

 ## Customisation

+- Edit the setings via the UI or the underlying JSON.
 - [Default settings](https://code.visualstudio.com/docs/getstarted/settings#_default-settings) or open `Preferences: Open Default Settings (JSON)`
-- Customize it with User settings - `Ctrl+P` and go to `Open User Settings (JSON)`
+- Customize the User settings `Ctrl+,` (UI) - `Ctrl+P` and go to `Open User Settings (JSON)`

 ```json
 {